“…no longer as a slave but more than a slave—a beloved brother, especially to me but how much more to you, both in the flesh and in the Lord.”

 Onesimus was a “beloved brother” to Paul and Philemon as well.
 Onesimus was “especially” beloved to Paul but now “much more” to Philemon.
 He was a slave in the “flesh” and a brother “in the Lord” to Philemon.
 Philemon had much more vested in Onesimus than Paul.

 Spiritual status transcends social distinctions.

-When a person becomes a Christian, our relationship to them changes.
+When a person becomes a Christian, our relationship with them changes.
 They now belong to our spiritual family.
 We cannot be indifferent toward fellow members of the body of Christ because we belong to God and each other.
-People relate to us in who spheres: 1) physically, mentally, emotionally and 2) spiritually.
+People relate to us in who spheres: 1) physically, mentally, emotionally, and 2) spiritually.
 The latter is the higher sphere.
 It transcends social distinctions.